 Many things can become addictive, including sex and love.
 Addiction is much more than a bad habit.
-When we are addicted, controlling what we’re doing is an ongoing challenge.
+When we are addicted, controlling what we’re doing can be an ongoing challenge.
+Addiction can:

 Our Psychosexual Therapists have taken additional, specialist training in Sex Addiction.
 The therapist will help you identify and change the painful behaviours that are damaging your life, including …

 To find out more about our sex addiction clinic contact us

 Growing up was hell for me.
 My Dad worked a lot so I didn’t see him that much, but when he got home the yelling would start.
 It happened around the same time every night, so as soon as I heard the front door, I’d hide in the wardrobe and cover my ears.

 I was an angry teenager, drinking a lot and getting into fights wherever I could find one.
 It was around the same time that I found internet sex chat and got into porn.
 When I was stressed, it took my mind of things and helped me relax and all my mates were online doing the same thing.
 It was normal, right?
 But, unlike them, I was spending hours online every day - I was addicted, in denial and couldn’t stop.
 Every morning, I’d tell myself I was in control and wouldn’t go online but I always did.

 Things changed when I met Lisa.
 She was twenty three when we hooked up, two years younger than me.
 She was beautiful, sexy, everything I dreamed about; to be honest I could hardly believe she was interested in me so I was pretty nervous around her.
 I fell for her really quickly and we were soon spending loads of time together.
 I was happy – well mostly!